influxdata/docs-v2/content/enterprise_influxdb/v1.9/concepts/glossary.md

 ## passive node (experimental)

-Passive nodes are data nodes that do not own any shards.
-They accept write calls but do not write to their own disks, perform shard lookup and RPC calls (on non-passive nodes) and distribute writes to the data node that own shards.
-In essence, they act as a kind of load balancer.
+Passive nodes act as load balancers--they accept write calls, perform shard lookup and RPC calls (on active data nodes), and distribute writes to active data nodes.
+They do not own shards or accept writes.
 **Note:**  This is an experimental feature.

 <!--